EDUCATOR. AUTHOR. SPEAKER. STRATEGIST.

 ABOUT

-Dr. Kelisha B. Graves is an educator, author, speaker, and educational impact strategist.
-She has a passion for research and discovery, and a gift for teaching and educational administration.
-Dr. Graves serves as the Chief Research, Education, and Programs Officer at The Martin Luther King, Jr. Center for Nonviolent Social Change.
+Dr. Kelisha B. Graves is an executive, educator, scholar, speaker, and author, who has made it her life's mission to inspire transformational learning journeys for all people.
+She serves as the Chief Research, Education, and Programs Officer at The Martin Luther King, Jr. Center for Nonviolent Social Change where she leads the strategic development, operational success, digital transformation, and global impact of The King Center’s research, education, and programs unit.
 She is also a university professor with teaching appointments in both educational leadership and the humanities.

 Dr. Graves holds a doctorate in education with a concentration in higher education.
-Known for her oratorical gifts and charismatic teaching style, she has delivered keynote lectures and presentations to audiences around the world.
 She has authored/co-authored works in the fields of education, African American history, and philosophy.
-Her book, Nannie Helen Burroughs: A Documentary Portrait of an Early Civil Rights Pioneer, 1900-1959 was published by the University of Notre Dame Press in 2019 and represents the first work of its kind to focus on the intellectual history of the early 20th-century educator and institution-builder, Nannie Helen Burroughs.
-Her next book project, The Next Hundred Years, will look US-Africa relations at the nexus of higher education and development with an eye toward defining new trajectories for sustainability, shared value, and policymaking.
-The book is conceived as a contribution to the United Nations International Decade for People of African Descent and its theme: “People of African Descent: Recognition, Justice, and Development.”
-This project not only brings together Dr. Graves’s interests in US-Africa relations, educational history, international development, and issues of sustainability, but also reflects her desire to foster innovative paradigms in educational networking through strategic futures-thinking.
+Her book, Nannie Helen Burroughs: A Documentary Portrait of an Early Civil Rights Pioneer, 1900-1959, was published by the University of Notre Dame Press in 2019 and represents the first work of its kind to focus on the intellectual history of the early 20th-century educator and institution-builder, Nannie Helen Burroughs.
+Her next book project will focus on US-Africa relations at the nexus of higher education and development with an eye toward defining new trajectories for sustainability, shared value, and policymaking.
+This book project is conceived as a contribution to the United Nations International Decade for People of African Descent and its theme: “People of African descent: Recognition, Justice and Development.”

 nannie Helen